 A student runs society with the main aim of broadening its member’s knowledge and awareness of the diversity, complexity, and links between different sectors of land and property.
 Predominantly achieved by bringing in various high profile external speakers from different sectors of real estate markets, hosting charity dinners and international trips.

 The RAU RES provides opportunities to socialise and network with students across year groups as well as implementing an engaging method of complete extra reading.
-The society helps its members prove initiative, drive and ambition whilst strengthening links to industry and the School of Real Estate and Land Management.
+The society helps its members prove initiative, drive and ambition whilst strengthening links to industry.

 The annual ski trip is for anyone and everyone; whether you're a seasoned skier, a newbie or just want to enjoy the après entertainment, it's by far the biggest trip on the student calendar.